 Traffic technical officers guide traffic management processes and road safety improvements.

 Transport managers are responsible for ensuring that the legal requirements for road haulage are met.

 Transport modellers use specialist computer software to help with the design and development of transport models to forecast future usage, meaning potential problems can be predicted and avoided in advance.

 Tunnelling operatives build the underground tunnels needed for services such as rail lines and water works.

-Tunneling section engineers plan and program works for a range of tunneling section projects.
+Tunnelling section engineers plan and program works for a range of tunnelling section projects.

-Tunneling ventilation engineers plan, design and enable ventilation systems in tunneling projects.
+Tunnelling ventilation engineers plan, design and enable ventilation systems in tunnelling projects.

 Wall and floor tilers cover walls, floors and surfaces with tiles

 Welding engineers work on the design, maintenance and development of a wide range of welding systems and equipment.